Recommended Practices

 • Separate change rooms to be provided for male and female workers.
 Change rooms are not only used to change the cloths but they also acts as a buffer zone between the Cleanroom and the contaminated areas.

 • Whenever going inside the Cleanroom trough the air lock, ensure that the previous air lock door is closed back before entering the next air lock.
 Always “open & close” the doors slowly, as this action will pump a lot of air.
-At any cost the doors should not be left ope
+At any cost the doors should not be left open

 • Air Shower to be used to reduce particles entry during human movement